 The familiar faces in the audience are a good excuse to try out her new song, Elephant.
 She jokes about the peculiar title.
 The song is another ballad, yet

 her biggest dynamically.
 This was co-written by Luke Fitton, Kylie Minogue’s former guitarist.
 Ridings has also been collaborating with Andrew Burrows (of Razorlight).

 Fitton also co-wrote the final song of the evening, Ultraviolet.
 She describes this as a “wildcard” as it is a piano inspired, electropop song.
 The style, which is arguably more commercial, fits her greatly, and one she should experiment with more.

 Ridings has an impressive number of ballads under her belt, which is interesting considering the electronic time the industry is at.
 Nevertheless, she manages to have the audience captivated from start to finish.
 Her stunning vocals and sophisticated lyrics are what make her stand out from the crowd.

 After the show, Ridings pops backstage then back out.
 She’s excited to talk to her family, friends and fans.
 Her big smile speaks for itself.
-“I just feel this extreme gratitude,” she with tears in her eyes, “Couldn’t have imagined a warmer crowd or more beautiful venue to play my first headline show.”
+“I just feel this extreme gratitude, I couldn’t have imagined a warmer crowd or more beautiful venue to play my first headline show.”

 She’s extremely humble and seems to be surrounded by supportive people.
-A friend hands her a beer to celebrate.
-They toast to her budding career.
 Her next London show is in another church, this time St Giles In The Fields in October.
-When asked about the style of venues she laughs and says, “I love a venue with a unique character and these have bucketloads.”
+When asked about the style of venues she admits, “I love a venue with a unique character and these have bucketloads.”